sjnowak/sjnowak.github.io/_posts/2020-02-10-hello-world.md

 I am often lost in thought thinking about all the possibilities and looking at the overall picture, but through this blog and active note-taking, I will be better able to focus on a single topic.

 One thing I have been doing for years is engaging with friends on Telegram in dialogue on topics that are interesting to me in the moment and explaining it to them.
-I often keep it brief as to not annoy them with information overload, but it feels like I have an untapped energy by not putting my ideas out to the world.
+I often keep it brief as to not annoy them with information overload, but it feels like I have untapped energy by not putting my ideas out to the world.

 I will use this as an opportunity for fresh start.
 I can start with the basics and work my way up to more advanced subjects.